Bureaus and Offices

-The Chief of Operations provides operational support to the Department and is responsible for managing the Department’s Command and Coordination, Uniformed, Operational, Protective, and Security Services Bureaus; and developing and implementing operational response plans and strategies.
+The Assistant Chiefs of Police provide operational support to the Department and are responsible for managing the Department’s Command and Coordination, Uniformed, Operational, Protective, and Security Services Bureaus; and developing and implementing operational response plans and strategies.

-The Following Bureaus report directly to the Chief of Operations (Assistant Chief of Police):
+The following Bureaus report directly to the Assistant Chief of Police for Uniformed Operations:

 - Command and Coordination Bureau provides an enhanced capability to develop, coordinate and execute contingency plans, prepare and direct special events, respond to incidents and emergencies, and manage multi-agency responses to evolving situations within the Capitol Complex.
 Specialty Units include the Command Center, Communications, Emergency Management, Crisis Negotiation Unit, Reports Processing, Court Liaison, and Special Events.

 - Operational Services Bureau specializes in emergency response to support the Department’s operational needs.
 This is accomplished in the form of specialized training, enforcement, coordination, planning, equipment, and response policy development.
-Specialty Units include the Hazardous Devices Section, Hazardous Material Response team, Patrol/Mobile Response, K-9, Containment and Emergency Response (CERT/SWAT), and Crime Scene Search.
+Specialty Units include the Hazardous Devices Section, Hazardous Material Response team, Special Operations, K-9, Containment and Emergency Response (CERT/SWAT), and Crime Scene Search.

 - Uniformed Services Bureau is the most visible element of the Department as it provides the security for the U.S. Capitol and Congressional office buildings.
 USB’s primary mission is to screen visitors to the Capitol Complex, suppress crime, and enhance relations with the community and its citizens.
 It is divided into the Capitol Division, House Division, Senate Division, and Library Division.